rcdevel/rcdevel/README.md

 ### ⚡ A little bit about me...

-I'm a frontend and backend web developer, currently working as a freelancer using technologies like HTML, CSS, Javascript and PHP.
+I'm a fullstack web developer, currently working as a freelancer using technologies like HTML, CSS, Javascript, PHP & SQL.
+PHP frameworks like CodeIgniter and Laravel

 ### 🌱 I’m currently learning...
 Python & ReactJS